Hashy AI

 How does Information Lifecycle Management Work?

-ILM works by applying structured policies and processes to control how business data is handled at every stage of its existence.
-This approach aligns closely with business process management principles, where workflows are continuously optimized for efficiency.
-Rather than treating all data equally, ILM enables companies to manage information based on its importance, usage, and regulatory requirements.
-Here’s how the process typically works:
+ILM works by applying structured policies to control how business data is handled at every stage of its existence.
+Rather than treating all data equally, ILM enables companies to manage information based on its importance, usage, and regulatory requirements, aligning closely with business process management principles.
+Here is how the process typically works:

 1. Data creation and capture